diegomestre2/academic-kickstart/content/authors/tome/_index.md

 - Visitors
 ---

-Diego Tomé is a PhD.
-Student oon database architectures at Centrum Wiskunde Informatica.
-His research interests include data compression, co-processing with GPUs and emerging hardware.
-He is part of the Database Architectures group from CWI, which  is well known as a top data systems research group, active in the broad area of data (management) systems and infrastructure for supporting data science.
+Hi, I am Diego Tomé and I am a PhD.
+Student in the Database Architectures Group at CWI-NL.
+My research interests include data compression, co-processing with GPUs and the usage of emerging hardware to accelerate queries.
+The Database Architectures group from CWI is well known as a top data systems research group, active in the broad area of data (management) systems and infrastructure for supporting data science.
+My role in the group is to develop high level research on database systems with focus on its architecture.